rmhorton/DAGnabit/layout_editor/readme.md

 * user-specified fonts (some journals are picky about fonts in figures).
 * Alternative styles (black and white vs color; DoodleBUGS style, etc.)
 * User-supplied graph (as parsed from BUGS code; edgelists? dataframe? maybe as an igraph object?)
+* Wrap (in an htmlWidget?) for use in R.
 * (?) user control of attributes like line and stroke thickness, since these depend on how big the figure will be (smaller figures may need relatively thicker lines).
-Or Maybe this is a matter of zooming before exporting.
+Or maybe this is just a matter of appropriate zooming before exporting?
 * (?)
-Support for decision trees
+Support for decision trees (including style, e.g, end nodes as left-pointing triangles).